WMAC

-WMAC (940 kHz, "News Talk 940") is a commercial Class B AM radio station in Macon, Georgia.
+WMAC (940 AM, "News Talk 940") is a commercial Class B radio station in Macon, Georgia.
 It is owned by Cumulus Media and airs a news/talk format.
 The studios and offices are on Mulberry Street in Macon.
 It is one of the oldest radio stations in Georgia.
 WMAC is a primary entry point for the Emergency Alert System (EAS).

 WMAC is a Class B radio station, powered at 50,000 watts by day with a non-directional signal.
 It can be heard from Albany to the suburbs of Atlanta.
 But because it broadcasts on AM 940, a clear channel frequency reserved for XEQ in Mexico City, WMAC reduces its power at night to 10,000 watts, and uses a directional five-tower array, concentrating the signal in Central Georgia.
 The transmitter is located on Forsyth Road (U.S. Route 41) in Macon.

 Programming

-Much of WMAC's schedule is made up of nationally syndicated conservative talk shows, most of them from the co-owned Westwood One Network.
-Weekdays begin with two information shows, America in the Morning and First Light, followed by Chris Plante, Mark Levin, Michael Savage and Red Eye Radio.
+Much of WMAC's schedule is made up of nationally syndicated conservative talk radio shows, most of them from the co-owned Westwood One Network.
+Weekdays begin with two information shows, America in the Morning and First Light, followed by Chris Plante, Mark Levin, Michael Savage, and Red Eye Radio.
 From Premiere Networks, WMAC carries Sean Hannity in late evenings.
 On weekends, WMAC carries tech expert Kim Komando and consumer advocate Clark Howard.
 Some weekend hours are paid brokered programming.
 Most hours begin with world and national news from Fox News Radio.
 Local news and weather updates are provided by Channel 13 WMAZ-TV.

 History

 Early years

 This station started out as part of a radio experiment by Mercer University professor C.R.
 Fountain's physics class in 1910.
 On October 30, 1922, Mercer obtained a commercial license under the call sign WMAZ.
 The university soon found itself in over its head operating a radio station.
 In 1927, it sold WMAZ to the Macon Junior Chamber of Commerce, forerunner of the Macon Jaycees.

-A group of Macon businessmen formed the Southeastern Broadcasting Company and leased the station in 1929 before buying it outright in 1935.
+A group of Macon businessmen formed the Southeastern Broadcasting Company and leased the station in 1929, before buying it outright in 1935.
 In the 1930s, WMAZ was a daytimer, broadcast on 1180 kilocycles, first at 500 watts, and later at 1,000 watts, but required to sign off at sunset to protect WCAU in Philadelphia.
-In 1937, WMAZ became a CBS Radio Network affiliate, carrying its schedule of dramas, comedies, news, sports, soap operas, game shows and big band broadcasts during the "Golden Age of Radio."
+In 1937, WMAZ became a CBS Radio network affiliate, carrying its schedule of dramas, comedies, news, sports, soap operas, game shows, and big band broadcasts during the "Golden Age of Radio".
 It broadcast the Soap Box Derby live.
 By the late 1930s, WMAZ was permitted to remain on the air after sundown, but at reduced power to protect WCAU.

 In 1941, with the enactment of the North American Regional Broadcasting Agreement (NARBA), WMAZ moved to its current 940 kHz, a better spot on the dial.
-The power was boosted to 5,000 watts around the clock, and by 1950 it increased to 10,000 watts.
+The power was boosted to 5,000 watts around the clock, and by 1950, it increased to 10,000 watts.